ibbles/LearningUnreal/Ghosting Smeary Rendering.md

-Unreal Engine 5 introduced [[Temporal Super Resolution]], a up-scaling / anti-aliasing method.
+Unreal Engine 5 introduced [[Temporal Super Resolution]], an up-scaling / anti-aliasing method.
 To work this algorithm needs motion vectors for everything on-screen.
-This is handled automatically for Static Mesh and Skeletal Mesh, as long as [[World Position Offset]] isn't use, but as of Unreal Engine 5.1 multiple things don't yet support writing motion vectors.
+This is handled automatically for Static Mesh and Skeletal Mesh, as long as [[World Position Offset]] isn't used, but as of Unreal Engine 5.1 multiple things don't yet support writing motion vectors.
 If you have ghostly trails after objects then use the console to enable the Visualize Motion Blur flag:
 ```
 ShowFlag.VisualizeMotionBlur 1